pablovegan/Python-tips-tools/README.md

 pytest tests
 ```

-*Note*: In the workflows section we will see how to automate this.
+*Note: In the workflows section we will see how to automate this.*

 ### Debugging